DiLi-Lab/PoTeC/preprocessing_scripts/PREPROCESSING_SCRIPTS.md

 : Based on the tsv files we used the SR Research Data Viewer to create a fixation report: ``eyetracking_data/original_uncorrected_fixation_report.txt``.

 5. published: Manually corrected fixation files
 : A script was used to manually correct the fixations as they were not always aligned correctly.
-The script to correct the fixations is _not published_.
+The script to correct the fixations is also published.
 The corrected fixations files per reader and text are available in the folder ``eyetracking_data/fixations``.

 6. published: Additional preprocessing
 : The computed fixations were further processed to obtain the data in different format.
-Please refer to the folder `additional_scripts` adn the respective [README](../additional_scripts/ADDITIONAL_SCRIPTS.md).
+Please refer to the folder `additional_scripts` and the respective [README](../additional_scripts/ADDITIONAL_SCRIPTS.md).

 ## Scripts